Kirtijha083/Tic_Tac_Toe_Game/readme.md

 **Adding some more JavaScript Logic:** Implementing the game logic using JavaScript.

+# 🎯 Day 4th Target

+**Adding More JavaScript Logic:** Implementing a GIF animation after the game is over and playing music using JavaScript.

 # 🔜 Future Implementations

 1. Game logic for player moves and win conditions.